 Unity and Coherence in Essays

 Unity is the idea that all parts of the writing work to achieve the same goal: proving the thesis.
 Just as the content of a paragraph should focus on a topic sentence, the content of an essay must focus on the thesis.
 The introduction paragraph introduces the thesis, the body paragraphs each have a proof point (topic sentence) with content that proves the thesis, and the concluding paragraph sums up the proof and restates the thesis.
-Extraneous information in any part of the essay which is not related to the thesis is distracting and takes away from the strength of proving the thesis.
+Extraneous information in any part of the essay that is not related to the thesis is distracting and takes away from the strength of proving the thesis.

 Coherence

 An essay must have coherence.
-The sentences must flow smoothly and logically from one to the next as they support the purpose of each paragraph in proving the thesis. .
+The sentences must flow smoothly and logically from one to the next as they support the purpose of each paragraph in proving the thesis.

 Just as the last sentence in a paragraph must connect back to the topic sentence of the paragraph, the last paragraph of the essay should connect back to the thesis by reviewing the proof and restating the thesis.